Durant scores 29, US reaches Olympic semis, tops Spain 95-81

 Spain shot 13 for 22 during that stretch, the U.S. just 5 for 22 — missing 12 of its last 13 shots in the run.
 But just when it looked like the Americans were in big trouble, it was their turn to rally.

+“We just needed to respond,” Tatum said.
+“It was a time, not to get worried, but to raise our sense of urgency.”

+And that’s what they did.
 A 14-4 U.S. run to close the half made it a 43-43 game at intermission, the burst capped by seven consecutive points over the final 70 seconds.
-And with that, it was a 20-minute game to decide who would play for medals and who would be going home earlier than planned.
+With that, it was a 20-minute game to decide who would play for medals and who would be going home earlier than planned.

 The Americans didn’t trail again.